resong/typer-racer/README.md

 # Typer Racer

 A Java application that is a typing game implemented using the Trie data structure.
-This was the final assignment for a beginner computer science class.
+This was an assignment for course CS1027B.

 ## Setup